DasarathanSampath/theDataTalks/docs/en/politics/delhi-electors-voters-details.md

 polling percentage of 60%**.

-The above mentioned average values are calculated without considering 1951 data, since there was a major change in elector's data from 1951 to 1972.
+The above mentioned average values are calculated without considering 1951 data since there was a major change in the elector's data from 1951 to 1972.

 The total voters in the bar chart for the year 1951 were back-calculated